Peronism: Socialist assessments

+In 1946. following the introduction of Perón’s new Labour Party, a coalition was formed as an opposition, which included the socialist parties of Argentina among a broad range of other parties and groups.
+The 1946 opposition to Perón included a broad front of conservatives, radicals, liberals, and socialists.
+Nevertheless, some Argentine left-wing groups criticized the participation of socialists in anti-Peronist opposition.
+Workers' Front (Frente Obrero) denounced the anti-Peronist camp as "the mobilization of students, bourgeois, and perfumed ladies", noting that those who oppose Perón must also "judge the general strike of 17 and 18 October as an aberration".
+Historian Juan Eugenio Corradi argued that the socialists who opposed Perón were reformist and shared material interests with the Argentine bourgeoisie, with which it was allied:

+The undisputed economic hegemony of the landed elite throughout this period of middle-class government is even more clearly revealed by the vicissitudes of the Argentine socialist movement.
+That movement was born in the 1880's when inflation devoured the incomes of the incipient working class.
+With the subsequent expansion of Argentine exports, the favorable terms of trade stabilized the currency.
+Thus, the success of the elite’s economic program won for them the support of the socialists, who from then on sought reform and not revolution.
+Social mobility also contributed to the bourgeois tendencies of the socialists.
+Eventually they became junior partners of the establishment.
+These are the historical roots of a spectacle that would puzzle some observers in 1945, when socialists and communists demonstrated against Perén in the company of reactionary landlords.

 Already since coming to power, Peronism sparked numerous discussions on whether the movement should be supported by socialists and communists or not.
 While the Argentine communists initially opposed Perón, in June 1945 the Brazilian Communist Party would "affirm in the name of Prestes that the Communists in Argentina have made a serious mistake in aligning themselves against Farrell and Perón".
 In March 1946, Argentine communists changed their stance towards Perón to critical support.
 The 11th Party Congress and 6th National Assembly of the Argentine Communist Party, both held in late 1946, voted "to recognize the positive aspects of the government's management" and to praise economic policies of Perón.
 The party also declared that any coup attempts against Perón must be opposed, as they "would only benefit the country's reactionary sectors and the imperialist monopolies."

 In 1947, the leader of the Brazilian Communist Party, Luiz Carlos Prestes, declared that "we [Brazilian communists], and myself in particular, know what President Perón's political orientation is: eminently democratic".
 Similar sentiment was expressed by Pablo Neruda, a senator of the Chilean Communist Party, who remarked: "There is no fascism in Argentina.
 Perón is a caudillo but he is not a fascist boss."
 In 1955, Argentine communists called for popular mobilization in support of the Peronist regime, warning that the anti-Peronist coup is led by "reactionary elements in the service of Yankee imperialism and the oligarchy".